 In the past, the filing date has been extended to accommodate challenges facing the taxpayers, such as those emanating from the online GST portal difficulties or cases like pandemics.
 Requirements in the form might also be altered in a way that some are eased or even exempted to facilitate compliance.

-Types and Categories of GST Audits
+Categories of GST Audits

 GST Audit can be broadly categorized into three types: